theochem/chemtools/doc/sci_doc_condensedtool.rst

 they give the same results only if the atomic weight functions do not depend on the number of electrons in the molecule, as is true for the (ordinary) Hirshfeld partitioning, the Voronoi/Becke partitioning, and the Mulliken partitioning.
-For more sophisticated partitioning methods like iterative Hirshfeld charges, the FMR and RMF methods give different results, though we know of no compelling formal or practical reasons to favor one approach over the other.
+For more sophisticated partitioning methods like iterative Hirshfeld charges, the FMR and RMF methods give different results, though we know of no compelling formal or practical reasons to favour one approach over the other.
 In some contexts, the RMF approach is easier to compute, since it only requires performing population analysis on several different charge states of the molecule being studied.
 For higher-order reactivity indicators, corresponding to :math:`k > 2` in Eq.
 (1), the FMR approach seems somewhat simpler.